Main Street Hub’s mission is to help great local businesses connect with their customers and find new ones online.

 We should (and will) respond to the most recent and influential reviews that are currently on your customer review profiles, as well as every single new review that you receive.

 We have a team of professional writers that knows what works and what doesn’t.
-We have a lot of experience with helping our clients turn negative opinions around, and though we won’t be successful in every case, we believe we can increase your odds of getting a favorable result.
+We have a lot of experience with helping our customers turn negative opinions around, and though we won’t be successful in every case, we believe we can increase your odds of getting a favorable result.

 In addition, customer reviews are a sensitive subject, and we have seen business owners respond in anger to a negative review.
 Losing your cool, even for a moment, can have disastrous consequences because your actions live on the internet forever.
 We can help by taking this burden off of your shoulders and crafting a calm, polite, effective response that will reflect well on you for all time.
+As a matter of fact, a recent study from BazaarVoice has shown that 71% of consumers change their perception of a negative review after seeing a professionally written response from the business.

 When a new review appears on your profile, our team will swing into action.
 We will draft a response and email an “Authorization Request” to you when it’s time for you to look it over.
 If you like the response, you can approve it with one click.
 If you want to change anything, you can either edit the text directly, or you can choose not to publish our draft and return it to us with your feedback.
 All of this is made simple by our easy-to-use one-click system.